Yellow weapon possession card for individual sport shooters; application

 - Proof of storage, e.g. purchase contract for a gun cabinet and/or photos of gun cabinet and place of installation

-- If applicable, a medical or psychological certificate of mental fitness (if you are under 21 years of age).
+- If applicable, a certificate from a specialist doctor or psychologist confirming your mental fitness (if under 25 years of age)

 Responsible for editing: Bayerisches Staatsministerium des Innern, für Sport und Integration